KirillDolzhenkov/KirillDolzhenkov/README.md

 # Hello, I'm Kirill Dolzhenkov <img src="./assets/handWave.gif" width="35" heigth="35" alt="hand Wave"/>

 I'm a frontend developer with a focus on crafting interactive and user-friendly web applications.
 My toolkit includes JavaScript, TypeScript and React to build scalable and maintainable UIs.
+I quickly adapt to new technologies, pay attention to code quality, performance, and documentation.
+I actively follow trends and study modern development approaches.
+In my free time, I manage a small community where we discuss tasks and share experience in development.

 ### 💻 Tech Stack:
 <img align="right" src="./assets/codingCat.gif" width="220" alt="Coding Cat" />